cloudskytian/sugoi-player-deprecated/README.md

 Do **NOT** contact me through my private QQ number.
 Contact me through e-mail and QQ group **ONLY**.
 All messages from my private QQ are ignored.

-## Donate
+## Donation

-I am quite lack of money in fact, but I don't need any kinds of donations.
+Thanks for your concern, but I don't need any kinds of donations.

 Sugoi Player will always be free and open-source, and there will never be any kinds of advertisements in it.